garciacelisandres/plancton_visualizer_server/README.md

 # plancton_visualizer_server
-Server-side part of the plancton-data-visualization project.
+Server-side part of the plankton-data-visualization project.
+Provides the data to render with the **plancton_visualizer** repository.